hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 A `database_server_configuration` block supports the following:

 * `instance_count` - (Required) The number of instances for the Database Server.
+Possible values are at least `1`.
 Changing this forces a new resource to be created.

 * `subnet_id` - (Required) The resource ID of the Subnet for the Database Server.
 Changing this forces a new resource to be created.